sap-tutorials/Tutorials/tutorials/iot-ds-2-create-flp/iot-ds-2-create-flp.md

 ## Details
 ### You will learn
   - How to create a new MTA project
-  - How to add a Fiori Launchpad Site to a MTA project
+  - How to add a SAP Fiori launchpad site to a MTA project

+An SAP Fiori launchpad site provides a user with access to their notifications and applications deployed on the cloud.

 ---

-Fiori Launchpad Site provides a user with access to their notifications and applications deployed on the cloud.

 [ACCORDION-BEGIN [Step 1: ](Create MTA project)]